Current Undergraduates - Frequently Asked Questions

 Appointments for interviews with the Associate Dean must be made through the in the Faculty Office.
 Please see the Academic Advisor appointments information sheet for more details.

 Your first resource for queries like this is the Science Handbook – all the degree requirements are listed here and you need to carefully check these against what you are planning to study and what you have already studied.
 If you are still confused after doing this then email the with your specific query and we will either be able to help or advise you to make an Associate Dean appointment.

-If you fail a unit you may be able to obtain special permission to progress to your next semester units of study after consultation with the relevant Schools or Departments.
-If this is approved you will need to bring the form in person to the Faculty of Science counter to have it added to your next semester's enrolment.
+If you fail a unit of study you may be able to progress to your next semester units of study after consultation with the relevant Schools or Departments.

-You may also be able to retake the Unit of Study.
+You may also be able to retake the unit of study.
 Consult the Science Handbook for more information.
-Again, you may need to complete a special permission form to re-enrol in a unit you have failed.

 All students will need to keep in mind their degree requirements and structure when investigating their options.